How Catfishing Works

 |---|---|

-| Very few photos | Real people usually have many photos |
+| Very few photos | Real people usually have more photos and history |

-| Refuses to video call | They do not want to show their real face |
+| Refuses to video call | They do not want to reveal their real identity |

-| Makes excuses to avoid meeting | They cannot meet because they are not real |
+| Always makes excuses to avoid meeting | They cannot meet because the persona is fake |

-| Asks for money early | This is their main goal |
+| Asks for money or gifts early | Financial gain is often their main goal |

-| Their story does not add up | Fake profiles often have inconsistent details |
+| Their story keeps changing | Fake profiles often have inconsistent details |